Possible Reasons for High Rates of Hamstring Injury:

 The patellar tendon is responsible for extending the knee with the help of the quadriceps femoris tendon which passes down both sides of the patella and the quadriceps femoris muscle in the upper leg - a process known as the quadriceps mechanism.

 Other conditions which can be a cause of anterior knee pain are commonly confused with patellar tendonitis.
-These conditions include quadriceps tendonitis, chondromalacia, patello-femoral subluxation and hyper-pressure,fat pad impingement or Hoffa's Syndrome, and patello-femoral arthritis.
+These conditions include quadriceps tendonitis, chondromalacia(mendmyknee.com), patello-femoral subluxation and hyper-pressure, fat pad impingement or Hoffa's Syndrome, and patello-femoral arthritis.

-Patella Tendonitis is usually caused by repetitive use of the patellar tendon, but can also be caused by trauma such as a blow to the knee.
+Patella Tendonitis can be caused by repetitive use of the patellar tendon, but can also be caused by trauma such as a blow to the knee.
 This condition is most common in an athlete who is involved in "jumping" sports such as basketball, gymnastics, figure skating, and volleyball.
 Other risk factors include:

 • Activities that require sharp, sudden changes of direction such as soccer.